 In this training course, participants will discuss ways to involve citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.
 Participants will learn how civil society can empower citizens to voice concerns and keep their governments accountable to issues affecting their community.

 This training will be a true experience!
 In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam or The Hague.
-This course will take place in The Hague from 15 to 26 March 2021.

 This course will help you to:

 - Define your own role and responsibilities in participation processes as well as the role of your partners;

 - Specify conditions and do’s and don’ts for successful participation projects;

 - Work on the policy cycle;